Japan, U.S. aim for Pacific trade pact progress before summit

 That resignation could strengthen Abe’s hand in reaching a deal, some experts said.

-Not all farmers oppose TPP, said Hidehiko Sogano, manager of the Bank of Japan branch in Sapporo, capital of the rural Hokkaido district.

-“They are not unilaterally opposed and it is certain that farmers who think it is important to use TPP and create a strong agriculture sector are increasing,” he told reporters.
+“Banzai’s prolonged departure will limit the organization’s ability to mobilize resistance to TPP,” wrote Tobias Harris, a senior associate at consultancy Teneo Intelligence.

-A strong showing by Abe’s ruling bloc in local elections could also help in reaching a deal.

-Reporting by Kaori Kaneko, Linda Sieg, Ami Miyazaki and Leika Kihara; Editing by Clarence Fernandez
+A strong showing by Abe’s ruling bloc in a string of local elections this past Sunday could also smooth the way for a trade deal.
+(Reporting by Kaori Kaneko, Linda Sieg and Ami Miyazaki; Editing by Clarence Fernandez)